Pogostick/YiiXL/README.md

 has now become annoying and has two drawbacks I dislike.
 The first being that you cannot use constructs (empty() for instance) with them.
 The second being the inability for IDEs to pull up phpdoc on these properties.
 Two bogus things IMHO.

-This new version, when released will '''NOT BE''' backward-compatible with the Pogostick Yii Extension Library.
+This new version, when released will _NOT BE_ backward-compatible with the Pogostick Yii Extension Library.
 While some aspects of the library will function the same, I cannot (and will not) guarantee they will work.

 Well, if you've read this far, thanks, you're awesome!
 I enjoy building tools like this and it warms my cockles to know that there are people out there in the community that can (and do) benefit from my work.
 I suppose it's my little karma contribution.